 On the left, W. Wood & Co.
 Woolen Mill is lurking at the northwest corner of Hamilton and 24th Streets.

 Street cleaners and horses would be very happy with the invention of the electrically-powered trolley car.
-Ad from 1864 City Directory here.
+Ad from 1862 railroad journal.

 Photo of 19th Street next to Baldwin Park during repaving in August 2018.

 One look at the 1859 map in the area around 24th and Hamilton Streets shows a multitude of small cotton and woolen mills.
-One of these was started in 1858 by William Wood, the son of Thomas Wood, who owned an iron works at Wood Street between 21st and 22nd Streets.
-Thomas Wood specialized in looms and other machines used in the textile industry.
-William expanded to a larger mill at 24th and Hamilton, called Mount Vernon Mill, in 1860.
+Thomas Wood, with his brother John, started a factory in 1839 that made machines for use in the textile industry.
+This Fairmount Machine Works was located at 2106 Wood Street.
+In 1858 William Wood, the son of Thomas Wood, opened a textile mill at 24th and Hamilton, called Mount Vernon Mill.
 This was a three-story factory measuring 100 feet on all sides.
 In 1867 further growth compelled him to build six buildings on the four acres between 21st and 22nd Streets between Hamilton and Spring Garden Streets.
 700 employees turned Southern cotton and Western wool into clothing sold directly to retailers.

 Textiles in all their forms dominate Philadelphia in 1909, just not in our neighborhood.

-Hexamer map from 1874 of the William Wood & Co.
+Hexamer sketch from 1882 of the William Wood & Co.
 Cotton and Woolen Mills.

 The Hexamer sketches would be used for insurance underwriting, describing the construction of the buildings and the type of manufacturing within.